Vincenzo Cuoco

-Vincenzo Cuoco (October 1, 1770 – December 14, 1823) was an Italian writer.
+Vincenzo Cuoco (1 October 1770 – 14 December 1823) was an Italian writer and political theorist.
 He is mainly remembered for his Saggio Storico sulla Rivoluzione Napoletana del 1799 ("Historical Essay on the Neapolitan Revolution of 1799").
-He is a considered one of the precursors of Italian liberalism and the realist school.
+He is considered as one of the precursors of the realist school and Italian liberalism.
 Cuoco adapted the critique of political rationalism of Edmund Burke and Joseph de Maistre for liberal ends, and has been described as a better historian than either of them.
 He influenced many subsequent Italian intellectuals, from Ugo Foscolo and Alessandro Manzoni to Bertrando and Silvio Spaventa to Benedetto Croce and Antonio Gramsci.

 Biography

 Early life

 Vincenzo Cuoco was born into a middle class family in the town of Civitacampomarano, near Campobasso in the Molise region of central Italy.
 His father was Michelangelo Cuoco, a lawyer and economist, while his mother was Colomba de Marinis.
 He studied in his native town under Francesco Maria Pepe, then moved to Naples in 1787 to study jurisprudence and become a lawyer, but instead found himself attracted to economics, philosophy, history, and politics.

-In Naples he had the opportunity to meet some of the prominent intellectuals of Southern Italy, including Giuseppe Maria Galanti, who in a letter to Vincenzo's father described the young man as capace, di molta abilità e di molto talento ("able, of great skill and great talent"), although trascurato ("careless") and indolente ("lazy"); Galanti was probably not entirely satisfied with Vincenzo's collaboration on his Descrizione Geografica e Politica delle Sicilie.
-During his studies, Cuoco was deeply influenced by Enlightenment writers from Southern Italy (Genovesi, Galiani, and of course Galanti) and France (Montesquieu, Rousseau), as well as by earlier writers, especially Giambattista Vico and Niccolò Machiavelli.
+In Naples, Cuoco had the opportunity to meet some of the prominent intellectuals of Southern Italy, including Nicola Fergola and Giuseppe Maria Galanti.
+In a letter to Vincenzo's father Galanti described the young man as capace, di molta abilità e di molto talento ("able, of great skill and great talent"), although trascurato ("careless") and indolente ("lazy"); he was probably not entirely satisfied with Vincenzo's collaboration on his Descrizione Geografica e Politica delle Sicilie.
+During his studies, Cuoco was deeply influenced by Enlightenment writers from Southern Italy (Genovesi, Galiani, and Galanti) and France (Montesquieu and Jean Jacques Rousseau), as well as by earlier writers, especially Giambattista Vico and Niccolò Machiavelli.

 Revolution and exile

 When the Neapolitan revolution broke out in January 1799, Vincenzo Cuoco strongly supported the new Republican government installed in place of the monarchy of Ferdinand I of the Two Sicilies; he became secretary to Ignazio Gonfalonieri and was tasked with the organisation of the Volturno Department.
 Following the reinstatement of the monarchy in June 1799, Cuoco was imprisoned for a few months, his belongings confiscated, and was then forced into exile.
 He took refuge first in Paris, then in Milan, where he published his main work ("Saggio Storico sulla Rivoluzione Napoletana del 1799").

-He accepted positions in the Repubblica Cisalpina and the Repubblica Italiana, most notably the job of executive editor of the "Giornale Italiano" magazine during the period 1804–1806.
+In Milan Cuoco befriended the young Manzoni and knew Vincenzo Monti and Ugo Foscolo, two of the leading intellectuals of early nineteenth century Italy.
+Through his literary endeavors he earned the esteem of the Northern Italians and of the French authorities.
+He accepted positions in the Repubblica Cisalpina and the Repubblica Italiana, most notably the job of executive editor of the newspaper Giornale Italiano during the period 1804–1806.
 His articles in the Giornale spurred Italians towards change in ethics, society, politics, and the economy, in order to make themselves worthy of national independence.
 During this period, he also wrote his epistolary novel "Platone in Italia", published in 1806).